jaredatch/Shared-Counts/README.md

 3. Create a new branch off of `develop`; branch name should be `issue/###` to reference the issue.
 4. When committing, reference your issue and provide notes/feedback.
 5. Send us a Pull Request with your bug fixes and/or new features.

+## This Repo ##
+Master branch is always stable and contains latest releases.
+Development occurs in the develop branch while large features/changes are contained in dedicated branches.
+For reporting bugs or contributing, see more additional information below.